 One of the best orders of fish and chips in Seattle is actually a 35-minute ferry ride away on Bainbridge Island at Proper Fish.
 This spot was formerly known as Nosh, a phenomenal food truck in the city that served British-style pub food.
 The best thing about Proper Fish, though, is how enormous these entire filets of fried fish are - they’re around a foot long, with a beer-battered crunch better than any state fair could achieve.
 That, plus tasty minted peas, thick-cut fries, and delicious tartar sauce, and there’s plenty of reasons why we’d hop on a huge boat to get to these fish and chips.

-This Black-owned spot in the Central District serves four kinds of fish and chips: catfish, salmon, halibut, and tilapia.
+This Central District spot serves four kinds of fish and chips: catfish, salmon, halibut, and tilapia.
 But the catfish here stands out because it’s soaked in buttermilk, dredged it in a homemade blend of spices (that you can even buy on their website), and doesn’t have a super puffy outer fried shell that some English-pub style ones have - which means you really get a lot of fish in every bite.
 What makes an order of these even better, though, is that they throw in a couple of their crispy hushpuppies, too.
 It’s like when you find that rogue onion ring among your fries, except this time it’s on purpose.